May 30, 2026, 7:30 PM

 Orleans, MA

 Gloriæ Dei Cantores and Creare Symphonia, under the direction of Richard K. Pugsley and joined by internationally acclaimed soloists, present Bach’s St. Matthew Passion, perhaps the greatest masterpiece in all of sacred music, written for solo voices, double choir and double orchestra.
 Come hear this work of supreme beauty and profound emotion—telling the story of Christ’s last days—in the stunning acoustic of the Church of the Transfiguration.
+Please note that the concert will last for 2.5 to 3 hours.

 Tickets: